el-bart/mini/toy_railway_barrier/README.md

 # toy railway barrier

-toy railway barrier, having dual posutions (up/.down). rising and falling is done slowly, for better realism.
+toy railway barrier, having dual positions (up/.down). rising and falling is done slowly, for better realism.

 position is toggled by a button press.